transcend-io/Transcend-spm-sdk/README.md

 ```

 ### Show Consent banner
-A reference to show the consent banner in sample repository can be found [here](https://github.com/transcend-io/consent-manager-ios-sample-sdk/blob/dev/sampleSDK/HomeView.swift#L121)
+A reference for showing consent banner in the sample repository can be found [here](https://github.com/transcend-io/consent-manager-ios-sample-sdk/blob/dev/sampleSDK/HomeView.swift#L121)

 ```
 import Transcend